No results found

-Home / Government / Articles / How the US government uses programs like SNAP to combat food insecurity — and why those benefits have decreased
+Home / Government spending / Articles / How the US government uses programs like SNAP to combat food insecurity — and why those benefits have decreased

 Food insecurity rose among Black and Hispanic households, single-parent households, and households with children during the pandemic.
 More people also enrolled in government programs combating food insecurity compared to pre-pandemic years.